Russell-Waterhouse/project-ideas/README.md

 A kata is just a way to keep a programmer's skill sharp or quickly learn the basics of a new language/framework.
-They generally are just small business logic rules put into code.
+They generally are just small business logic rules put into code, and don't take very long to complete.

 ### Small